Place-changing regeneration contributes to Morgan Sindall Group plc’s results

 We’ve had a strong start to the year, delivering place-changing regeneration in collaboration with our partners in 40 places across the UK.
 We’re currently on site with 19 projects, including close to 2,500 homes, with a total construction value of £878m and gross development value of over £1.2bn.
 Our order book and forward development pipeline now stands at £2.2bn.

-Our highlights so far this year include our national strategic partnership with Homes England and Legal & General, The English Cities Fund, being extended another 10 years and continued momentum on rolling out our industry-leading sustainable development strategy, ‘Our Sustainable Future’.
+Our highlights so far this year include our national strategic partnership with Homes England and Legal & General, ECF, being extended another 10 years and continued momentum on rolling out our industry-leading sustainable development strategy, ‘Our Sustainable Future’.

 Kate Bowyer, managing director, said: